The Licensing office is now open by appointment only. Please click here to contact us or email licensing@blaby.gov.uk

 Relevant other licences held

-Once the Council has received all of the above and the initial seven-day period of consultation has passed, we will use these to assess your suitability to be issued with a Pavement Licence.
+Once the Council has received all of the above and the initial fourteen-day period of consultation has passed, we will use these to assess your suitability to be issued with a Pavement Licence.

-The determination period, starting the day after the consultation, can take up to a further seven days, which includes making your licence.
+The determination period, starting the day after the consultation, can take up to a further fourteen days, which includes making your licence.

 If the Council has not made a decision by the end of the seven-day determination period the law states there the Pavement Licence will deem to be granted.

-Pavement Licences granted will cover the period requested on the application or as determined by the Council but will expire no later than 30 September 2022.
+Pavement Licences granted will cover the period requested on the application or as determined by the Council for a maximum period of two years.

 You will be advised of the Council’s decision by email, using the email address on your application.
 The email will include a formal decision letter and your licence (if applicable).